wedlaken/listener-maths-crossword/README.md

 This project demonstrates not just basic web development skills, but the ability to build complex, real-world applications that combine multiple programming paradigms, mathematical problem-solving, and modern web technologies.
 It also shows **strategic thinking and adaptability** - the ability to recognize when initial approaches aren't working and pivot to more effective solutions.

-The strategic decision to use ground truth data instead of OCR allowed me to focus on core programming concepts and advanced features, resulting in a production-ready application that showcases deep understanding of both theoretical concepts and practical implementation.
+The decision to input grid structure and clue data instead of OCR was a major change to the original concept but it allowed me to focus on core programming concepts and advanced features, resulting in an application that shows understanding of both theoretical concepts and practical implementation, and with greater attention to UX and game play.

-**AI-Assisted Development Impact**: Working with Cursor AI throughout this project fundamentally changed my development approach.
-Instead of getting bogged down in syntax details and repetitive coding tasks, I could focus on architectural decisions, user experience design, and learning new technologies.
-This collaboration allowed me to explore advanced concepts like SQLAlchemy ORM, session management, and complex algorithmic thinking that I might not have attempted otherwise.
+**AI-Assisted Development Impact**: Working with Cursor on this project fundamentally changed my development approach and resulted in me thinking extensively about how I am likely to program 'in the wild' and therefore on how I want this graduation project to reflect realities that have changed dramatically even over the time since I started CS50 in 2023.
+I am not a dedicated programmer; I started an Edx course for some education in computer science while working on a startup venture)with the idea that I should at least understand what is possible, and have a better idea if someone I might hire knew what they were doing!
+I've seen how LLMs changed a lot in how people work and write from 2022's launch of ChatGPT and through the last year or so began to see the integration of those tools in programming.
+Arguably, the impact is even greater in programming than in natural human language, as its so much more about syntax and less about semantics and the available, contextual codebase is enormous.
+So, I scrapped my earlier attempts at my final project and started this.
+Instead of getting bogged down in syntax details and repetitive coding tasks, I saw that I could focus on architectural decisions, user experience design, and learning new technologies and programming techniques.
+I could explore advanced concepts like SQLAlchemy ORM, session management, and complex algorithmic thinking that I might not have attempted otherwise.
+Please look at the VIDEO_SCRIPT.md for some more thoughts on this.

-The result is a sophisticated application that goes far beyond typical CS50 project requirements, demonstrating both technical proficiency and strategic thinking in modern software development.
+The result of my time over the last couple of weeks is a sophisticated application that goes far beyond my initial intention, demonstrating both technical proficiency and strategic thinking in the 'new paradigm' of software development.
+I've learnt a huge amount and am glad that I prompted my development partner (Cursor) to document everything as we went along and update my learning points, so that I'll continue to learn from this project for weeks and months to come and to be inspired for even longer.

 ---

-*This project represents approximately 850+ words of documentation, demonstrating thorough understanding of the project's complexity and implementation details.*